jerrykuo7727/hangman/README.md

 # Hangman: guess the secret word!
-A hangman game written in ruby.
+A simple hangman game without images of hangman, written in Ruby.

 <b>Rule:</b> Try to guess a randomly generated word in 6 guesses.<br>
 \# Command list: 'save', 'load', 'delete'